mharen/mharen.github.io/blog/2010/2010-09-some-thoughts-on-mosque-near-ground.md

 Instead, some are saying that they have [a right that isn’t right](http://www.fox41.com/global/story.asp?s=12994884)—that they are being insensitive or cruel to survivors of terrorism.
 To me, that is just ridiculous.
 I will explain by talking to myself.  <h4 align="left">*Are Muslims terrorists?* </h4>

-<strong>Of course not</strong>.
+**Of course not**.
 That’s just as silly as asking if priests are child molesters and if blondes are dumb—each of these has endless counterexamples of non-molesting priests, non-priest molesters, brilliant blondes, and idiotic gingers.

 So if Muslims aren’t terrorists, what’s the problem?   <h4>*Well…some people think that Muslims are terrorists…*</h4>